ericpoe/givingback-opensource/presentation/presentation.rst

     :width: 800px

 .. note
-  In my main job, I write sofware for scientists to use at a non-profit medical research institution.
+  In my main job, I write software for scientists to use at a non-profit medical research institution.
   As part of that job, I might make contributions to open-source projects as long as that helps me do my job -- what kind of contributions, we'll cover later.

 .. note